top of page

 The Basic Rules

 Keep bouts of wakefulness short, to 1–2 hours.
 Put your baby down whenever you observe sleepy signs (eye rubbing, yawning, crankiness unrelated to hunger/other needs).
 Keep it dark at night, and let your baby be in well-lit conditions during awake times to promote circadian rhythm entrainment.
+Our 0-6 month class covers these changes in detail.

 How Much Total Naptime